History of rugby union in Australia

-Rugby union has a long history in Australia, with the first club being formed in 1863 at Sydney University.
-Today it holds tier one status with World Rugby and has over 82,000 players nationwide.
+Rugby union (rugby) has a long history in Australia, dating back to the 1820s and potentially earlier.
+The first formally established rugby rules club was the Wallaroo FC in Sydney in 1870.
+The same club led the formation in 1874 of the Southern Rugby Football Union (now the NSWRU), the first rugby union body outside of England (1871) and Scotland (1873), and before Queensland (1883).
+In the 1880s and 1890s the sport surged in popularity in both New South Wales and Queensland which, along with the later formed Australian Capital Territory (ACT), remain today as the code's strongholds in the country per the Waratahs (NSW), Reds (Queensland) and Brumbies (ACT).

+Throughout the 20th century, Australia (the "Wallabies") became a top international team, frequently exchanging tours with rugby union in the British Isles, South Africa and New Zealand.
+Australia holds tier-one status with World Rugby and has been a core participant in the Tri Nations Series/Rugby Championship.
+Domestically the country has four professional teams that compete in the Super Rugby and runs its own separate competition known as Super Rugby AUS, organised by the governing body Rugby Australia (RA).
+Australia co-hosted the first Rugby World Cup (RWC) alongside trans-Tasman neighbour New Zealand in 1987.
+They were sole hosts of the 2003 edition and were awarded the hosting rights for 2027.

 Early history and nineteenth century

 Pre-codification football

 William Blandowski's 1857 depiction of traditional recreation of the Jarijari (Nyeri Nyeri) people near Merbein, Victoria, with a form of kick and catch game of football being played in the background.

 There is some evidence of indigenous Australian forms of football being played in Australia, before the European arrival.
 Some of these involved kick and catch games.
 Early Europeans may well have played their own forms of traditional football as well, which involved kicking and handling.
 With the arrival of Europeans, a form of football was played very early on with matches being played in by 1829 in Sydney, Melbourne by 1840, Brisbane by 1849, and Tasmania by 1851.
 Most of these early games took part at local festivals, with no clear set of rules being used, and no codified version of any game being played.

-The first reports of a sport like rugby being played in Australia date back to the 1820s when visiting ship crews would play army teams at Barrack Square.
+The first reports of a sport like rugby being played in Australia date back to the 1820s when visiting ship crews would play army teams at Barrack Square (now Wynyard Park).

 The versions played locally in this period borrowed elements from the various codes that are present today including Australian rules, soccer and rugby with the rules played being decided prior to the start of the match.
-However the Cambridge Rules were predominant in country in the Colony of Victoria from 1841 and Harrow football was the predominant code in Colony of South Australia and Van Diemen's Land (Tasmania) from 1843.
+However the Cambridge Rules were predominant in country in the Colony of Victoria from 1841 and Harrow football was the predominant code in Colony of South Australia from 1843.In Van Diemen's Land (Tasmania) rugby was being played at Christ College in Bishopsbourne in the late 1840s.

-In 1858 English public school football games began to be played in Melbourne and surrounding districts.
-The earliest known such match was played on 15 June 1858 between Scotch College and Melbourne Grammar School on the St Kilda foreshore.
-Some of these games would evolve into Australian rules football.